irods/irods_docs/docs/plugins/composable_resources.md

 ## Coordinating Resources

 Coordinating resources contain the flow control logic which determines both how its child resources will be allocated copies of data as well as which copy is returned when a Data Object is requested.
-There are several types of coordinating resources: compound, random, replication, round robin, passthru, and some additional types that are expected in the future.
+There are several types of coordinating resources: compound, random, replication, round robin (deprecated), passthru, and some additional types that are expected in the future.
 Each is discussed in more detail below.

 #### Compound